SalomePlatform/adao/doc/en/theory.rst

     :align: center
     :width: 75%
   .. centered::
-    **A simplified classification of methods that can be used with ADAO in Data Assimilation and Optimization**
+    **A simplified classification of methods that can be used with ADAO in Data Assimilation and Optimization (acronyms and internal descriptive links are listed below)**

-It is deliberately simple to remain readable, the dashed lines showing some of the simplifications.
+It is deliberately simple to remain readable, the dashed lines showing some of the simplifications or extensions.
 For example, it does not specifically mention the methods with reductions, some of which were variations of the basic methods shown here, nor does it mention the more detailed extensions.
 It also omits the test methods available in ADAO and useful for the study.

 Each method mentioned in this diagram is the subject of a specific descriptive section in the chapter on :ref:`section_reference_assimilation`.
+The acronyms mentioned in the diagram have the meaning indicated in the associated internal
+links:

+- 3D-Var: :ref:`section_ref_algorithm_3DVAR`,
+- 4D-Var: :ref:`section_ref_algorithm_4DVAR`,
+- Blue: :ref:`section_ref_algorithm_Blue`,
+- DiffEvol : :ref:`section_ref_algorithm_DifferentialEvolution`,
+- EKF: :ref:`section_ref_algorithm_ExtendedKalmanFilter`,
+- EnKF: :ref:`section_ref_algorithm_EnsembleKalmanFilter`,
+- DFO: :ref:`section_ref_algorithm_DerivativeFreeOptimization`,
+- Incr-Var: Incremental version Variational optimisation,
+- KF: :ref:`section_ref_algorithm_KalmanFilter`,
+- LLS: :ref:`section_ref_algorithm_LinearLeastSquares`,
+- NLLS: :ref:`section_ref_algorithm_NonLinearLeastSquares`,
+- QR: :ref:`section_ref_algorithm_QuantileRegression`,
+- Swarm: :ref:`section_ref_algorithm_ParticleSwarmOptimization`,
+- Tabu: :ref:`section_ref_algorithm_TabuSearch`,
+- UKF: :ref:`section_ref_algorithm_UnscentedKalmanFilter`.

 Going further in the data assimilation framework
 ------------------------------------------------